gurinderimpinge/StripeApiDoc/ChargeAmountContractorAccount.md

 <pre>
 {
     "status": true,
-    "message": "Amount of usd 150 has been charged", "error": null,
+    "message": "Amount of usd 150 has been charged.", "error": null,
     "data": {
         "object": "charge",